Toulouse Entry Requirements

 Includes

-All EU member states United States United Kingdom Canada Australia New Zealand Japan South Korea Singapore Malaysia Israel United Arab Emirates Brazil Argentina Chile Mexico and approximately 60+ other countries
+United States United Kingdom Canada Australia New Zealand Japan South Korea Singapore Brazil Argentina Mexico

 Passport must be valid for at least 3 months beyond intended departure from Schengen Area.
-The 90-day limit applies to the entire Schengen Area, not just France.
-Travelers may need to show proof of sufficient funds, accommodation, and return/onward tickets.
+You may be asked to show proof of onward travel, accommodation, and sufficient financial means.

 Includes